dataninja-python/dataninja-python/README.md

-- 👋 Hi, I’m @dataninja-python, oldmanGmr, or just AJ.
+- 👋 Hi, I’m AJ.
 - 👀 I’m interested in working with startups to improve their technology product/market fit.
-- 🌱 I’m currently learning Rust, Haskell, Lisp (Racket), and Java (for a Masters program).
+- 🌱 I’m currently in love with Rust, Haskell, and Lisp (Racket)...and picking up some Java (for a Masters program).
 - :worried: I'm a little stressed I won't be able to build this WASM physics engine I started for a game.
 Wish me luck...oh I should upload it.
-- 💞️ I’m looking to collaborate on projects that can positively impact people's lives.
-Especially, those from historically disadvantaged communities.
+- 💞️ I’m looking to collaborate.
+Let's do a hackathon,codejam, or whatever.
-- 📫 How to reach me: aj@redstonema.com.
+- 📫 How to reach me: the [dot] coders [dot] dao [at] gmail [dot] com.
 NOTE: I use a Haskell program to parse spam.
 Let me know if it's working TOO well.
 - :dash: Gotta run.
-As usual, I've got a client deadline.
+As usual, I've got a deadline.
 Contact me above.